Miku Aono

 Miku Aono (青野 未来, Aono Miku) is a Japanese professional wrestler, actress and gravure idol.
 She is currently signed to Dream Star Fighting Marigold, where she is the current Marigold World Champion in her first reign.
-She is best known for her time in Actwres girl'Z, where she is a former one-time AWG Single Champion.
+She is also known for her time in Actwres girl'Z, where she is a former one-time AWG Single Champion.

 Professional wrestling career

 Independent circuit (2017–present)

 During her career, Aono often made freelance work by competing in various promotions from the Japanese independent scene.
 At 2AW Grand Slam In 2AW Square, an event promoted by Active Advance Pro Wrestling on March 28, 2021, she teamed up with Tae Honma and unsuccessfully challenged 3A (Ayame Sasamura and Rina Shingaki) for the World Woman Pro-Wrestling Diana Tag Team Championship.
 At DDT Ganbare Pro Home Alone, an event promoted by Ganbare Pro-Wrestling on December 25, 2021, Aono teamed up with Yuna Manase and Yuuri in a losing effort against harukaze, Misa Matsui and Moeka Haruhi.
 At Oz Academy I See The Light on December 30, 2021, she teamed up with Kakeru Sekiguchi and Misa Matsui in a losing effort against Ozaki-gun (Mayumi Ozaki, Saori Anou and Yumi Ohka).